 Both the sauerkraut dumplings as well as the cheese and potato dumplings are also everyday recipes.
 But while the everyday version is often enjoyed with bacon bits Christmas Eve these dumplings are served with a little butter (or oil) instead.
 The Christmas Eve meal is meat free, although not fish free.

-What cheese to use in Polish pierogi
+What cheese to use in Polish potato and cheese pierogi recipe

 A few words of explanation regarding the type of cheese I used in this dumplings recipe.
 ‘Twarog‘ can be bought from any Polish delicatessen so I am sure you won’t have trouble finding it.
 It tastes very similar to cottage cheese, though it doesn’t have as much moisture (which is why I don’t recommend using cottage cheese instead).
 When it comes to texture twarog is similar to feta cheese.
 If you live in North America and have had Polish pierogi before it’s likely they were made with cheddar, or similar, cheese.
 This modification was probably created due to the fact that ‘twarog‘ isn’t readily available outside of Poland.

-Easy dumplings dough recipe
+Easy dumplings dough for Polish pierogi

 The dough I used in this recipe is exactly the same as the dough used in the Sauerkraut Dumplings as well as Porcini Dumplings (Uszka).
 (Click through to these recipes for more photos).
 The proportions I used in this cheese pierogi recipe should yield approximately 60 dumplings.
 Divide the dough into 3 parts and while you are working with 1 keep the other 2 tightly wrapped in plastic wrap.
 Alternatively, if you want to make less dumplings either halve the ingredients or use the proportions from my Sauerkraut Dumplings recipe.